henningmu/dc-paper/Readme.md

 # Requirements for Benchmarking Distributed Databases

-This is the paper for the mandatory integration seminar at my university.
+This is the paper for the mandatory integration seminar "Distributed Computing" at my university.

 ## Template
 The layout is based on my template (following all guidelines of the university):